K-NURF/bluecheck/README.md

-# bluecheck
+# Bluecheck

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+**Mobile application to Mark Attendance in Higher Academic Institutions Using Bluetooth Low Energy.**

+This project is Flutter based application, designed to help academic institutions mark attendance in a fast and efficient way

 A few resources to get you started if this is your first Flutter project: